juandn/dyslexicator/README.md

 # dyslexicator
-Small script to dyslexicate a text
+Small script to "dyslexicate" a text

 The script reads the FILE and shuffles all the letters between the first and the last, then writes them to a new file called dyslexed_FILE.